steel9/CSClock/README.md

 - You can add/subtract time from the time elapsed, if you for example left the computer unlocked, and the timer counted that time as   well. **NOTE!** Anyone having access to the computer can do this, so if you for example want to count your childrens' computer time, they can change the time elapsed.
 - Language support for both English and Swedish
 - Portable, no installation required (but it does create a Local AppData folder in order to save settings, timer data and log files)

-**PLEASE NOTE!**
-This program might contain bugs as it's just in version 0.1!

 **SCREENSHOT(S):**
 ![Alt text](https://github.com/steel9/CSClock/blob/master/Screenshots/screenshot1.PNG?raw=true "Main form")